 We will add the ability to export the search results to a native Excel file in TreeSize V5.2.

-TreeSize can search, report and delete files over a certain age using the file search.
+The TreeSize File Search can search, report and delete files fulfilling certain criteria.
 For security reasons we have designed the deleting operation bypassing the recycle bin not to be scriptable - with the exception of the possibility to move the files, which is available through the command line option /MOVETO (Professional Edition only).
-Any search options saved to an XML file can be passed at the command line and the results can be saved, for example:
+Any search options saved to an XML file can be passed at the command line and the found results can be moved using a command line like this:

 TreeSize.EXE /SEARCH /MOVETO "C:\Temp\TST\Moved" "C:\Temp\TSP\Files ending with TMP.xml".

-You may pass "Recycle Bin" as destination as well.
+You may pass a ZIP-file or the "Recycle Bin" as destination as well:

-You can use the command line switch (Professional Edition only)
+You can use the command line switches (Professional Edition only)

 The user of TreeSize will then not have access to Explorer context menu, may not rename or delete files or folders and the buttons for the Software applet and to connect a network drive are not available in the ribbon bar.